bchwtz/bchwtz-gateway/README.md

 If the token is lost, the process must be repeated.
 ```

+## Enable bleak logging
+Execute the following command on your Raspberry.
+export BLEAK_LOGGING=1

 ## Get the docs

 To get detailed information about functions and classes, it is recommended to read the